xiangshiyin/python-for-kids/2022-fall/2022-11-19/README.md

 # Lecture 12: Non-primitive Data Types (Part III)

-Today we will continue the topic about some non-primitive data types in Python programming
+Today we will go through more hands-on examples about the data types we've talked about
 * List
 * Tuple
 * Set